privcount/privcount/doc/TorEvents.markdown

 This event is sent when tor closes a remote exit stream.

-Internal tor network requests (such as onion service requests) do not trigger this event: they are filtered out on the tor side.
+Internal tor network requests (such as onion service requests) and directory requests do not trigger this event: they are filtered out on the tor side.

-Client BEGINDIR (ORPort directory) requests trigger this event with the "Is Directory Request" flag, but client HTTP (DirPort directory) requests do not.

 Relay DirPort self-checks by remote relays do trigger this event, even though they are not client traffic.
 The self-testing traffic and connections are